 We define a complaint as an expression of dissatisfaction with our service, no matter how expressed and whether justified or not, that requires a response or further action on the part of Midland Credit Limited.

-We aim to follow the principles of good practice set out in the FCA Handbook, Dispute Resolution: Complaints (DISP)
+We aim to follow the principles of good practise set out in the FCA Handbook, Dispute Resolution: Complaints (DISP)

 We try to make our processes: